Americans are quitting their jobs at record rates — here are the 10 states leading the trend

 - New Hampshire: 3.8%

-To be sure, the data represents just one month of data and the quit rate in each state could change from month to month.
+To be sure, the data represents just one month and the quit rate in each state could change from month to month.

 Pain for employers